ryankim0709/USACO/cpp/programs/Handbook/Ch21-Flows_and_Cuts/1-Ford_Fulkersons/README.md

 In this example, we used **Edmonds-Karp algorithm** to find the possible paths.
 Edmonds-Karp is based on `BFS` instead of `DFS`.
 This is because we can find the *shortest* path from the source to the since.
 On the contrary, `DFS` may be more time consuming because it may zig-zag through the graph.

 Another way to implement Ford Fulkersons Algorithm is using the **scaling algorithm**.
 In this algorith, we use `DFS`, however we only traverse an edge if the number is at least certain threshold.
 Initially, the threshold would be the sum of all edge weights, however, if a path can not be found, the threshold would be divided by `2`.

+## Minimum Cuts
+The **minimum cuts** is a set of edges that when removed, will ensure there is no path from the source to sink.
+Conveniantely, Ford-Fulkerson's algorithm can help us find the minimum cuts.
+After finding the set of nodes that are reachable from the sink with `1` skip, called `A`.
+Then, we must find nodes from `A` that are outside of `A`, and reach full capacity during Ford Fulkerson's.
+The sum of the capacities of such edges is the minimum cut.